There are many options out there for historical travel in Europe. What makes Pietist Schoolman Travel different?

 We don’t approach historical travel as a kind of tourism, but as an act that is educational and spiritual.

-Because we are both historians and Christians, we also think of travel as a spiritual act — a powerful reminder of our ongoing journey as “foreigners and exiles” (1 Peter 2:11) who sojourn in this world.
+And because we do these trips as followers of Jesus, we also think of travel as a spiritual act — a powerful reminder of our ongoing journey as “foreigners and exiles” (1 Peter 2:11) who sojourn in this world.
 As we visit unfamiliar locations — or familiar ones that have changed greatly over time — we’ll learn in new ways that “here we do not have an enduring city, but we are looking for the city that is to come” (Hebrews 13:14).